project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/17-insights-from-research-on-agroforestry-with-sally-westaway-and-jo-smith.md

 ---
-title: #17 Insights from research on agroforestry with Sally Westaway and Jo Smith
+title: 17 Insights From Research On Agroforestry With Sally Westaway And Jo Smith
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2021-03-07)